A Guide to Visiting Joshua Tree National Park

 Tips and Tricks

-Joshua Tree National Park has no cell service, so you'll really want to plan ahead before you go.
+Joshua Tree National Park has no cell service, so you’ll want to plan ahead before you go.
 There are no restaurants or grocery stores in the park, so be sure to pack food and water.